 ACCESSORY OUTLET - 12 VOLT

-A 12-volt outlet located on the starboard side of the vessel above the driver's seat cupholder provides an easily accessible power supply for accessories such as cellular phones and spotlights.
+A 12-volt outlet located on the starboard side above the driver's seat cupholder provides an easily accessible power supply for accessories such as cellular phones and spotlights.

 This outlet cannot be used with a cigarette lighter.